Understanding SEM

 2. Keyword Planner

-Keyword Planner is also a free tool in Google Ads that allows you to find the keywords which are related to your company’s business.
-It also shows the search volume of the keywords, the level of competition, and the recommended bidding price.
+Keyword Planner is a free tool available in Google Ads that help you find keywords related to your company’s business.
+It provides information such as search volume, competition level, and recommended bidding price for each keyword.

 Go to the top right corner of Google Ads and click Tools & Settings, then click Keyword Planner.